dweymouth/foobar-on-linux/README.md

 ----

 - Bash completion for the `foobar2000` script
-- Add "Open with foobar2000" to context menu for audio files in Nautilus, Nemo, etc.
+- Add more MIME types to the desktop entry (cue sheet, m3u playlist, etc.)

 Feel free to fork and pull!